 3. Manage your own behaviour

-The first golden rule is avoiding gossip.
-By all means keep your ear to the ground, but never pass on gossip, spread rumours or get sucked into group whinging.
+The golden rule is avoiding gossip.
+By all means keep your ear to the ground, but never pass on gossip, spread rumours or get sucked into group whining.
 Stay positive and maintain the organisational perspective when voicing objections or criticism.

-Get a handle on how things get done in your company.
+Get a handle on how things are done in your company.
 What are the core values?
 Are short-term or long-term results rewarded?
 How are decisions made?
 How much risk can you take?
-Armed with this information you will be able to operate effectively and be rewarded for doing the right thing.
+Armed with this information, you will be able to operate effectively and be rewarded for doing the right thing.

 5. Know how to negotiate